polarode/hska-go-generics/README.md

 prop s = count s == count (reverse s)
 ```

 The defined property can then be tested for example via the terminal with `quickCheck prop`.
-QuickCheck will check the property 100 times by generating random inputs for its funcitions according to the instances of Arbitrary, to see if the property holds.
+QuickCheck will check the property 100 times by generating random inputs for its functions according to the instances of Arbitrary, to see if the property holds.
 If these tests pass, the result might look like this:
 ```
 *Main> quickCheck prop
 +++ OK, passed 100 tests.
 ```

 If one test fails, quickCheck will use *shrinkage* to try and find simpler examples, for wich the test also fails.
-This can make it easier for a human to debug the failur.
+This can make it easier for a human to debug the failure.

-Such a failur can be found with this property:
+Such a failure can be found with this property:
 ```haskell
 -- | Concatenating the string doubles the number of words.
 -- NOTE: This property does not hold in general!